Mark Whipple: Coaching career

 In his first stint as coach of UMass from 1998 to 2003, he won the NCAA Division I-AA national title in his first season at the school.
 His UMass teams rewrote the record books, setting more than 40 team records.
 In 1998 his national championship team posted school records in points scored (524), touchdowns (73), total yards (7,074), passing yards (4,050), completions (306), and first downs (354).

 Whipple left college football for a position as an assistant coach with the Pittsburgh Steelers of the NFL in 2004 where he was instrumental in the development of Ben Roethlisberger, who in his rookie season became the first NFL quarterback to finish a season undefeated with a 13–0 record in games he started.
 Roethlisberger later became the youngest starting quarterback to win a Super Bowl.
 On January 25, 2007, Whipple was let go by new Steelers head coach Mike Tomlin and replaced with Ken Anderson.
 The next day, Whipple was hired by the Philadelphia Eagles.

 On January 7, 2009, Whipple was named the offensive coordinator at Miami.
 Whipple was fired along with head coach Randy Shannon, following the end of the season loss to South Florida on November 27, 2010.
 After coach Tom O'Brien left Boston College to coach North Carolina State, it was reported that Mark Whipple was the leading candidate to replace him.
 That job eventually went to Jeff Jagodzinski.
 He was reported to be the leading candidate for the Connecticut Huskies head football coach, an opening created when Randy Edsall left to replace Ralph Friedgen as the head coach at the University of Maryland, College Park following the 2010 season.
 However, Connecticut hired Paul Pasqualoni on January 13, 2011.

-Whipple signed a contract with the Cleveland Browns on January 30, 2011 to be their quarterback coach.
+Whipple signed a contract with the Cleveland Browns on January 30, 2011, to be their quarterback coach.
 He was fired along with the rest of the Browns coach staff at the end of the 2012 season.
+He returned to UMass for his second stint going 16-44 from 2014 to 2018.